 Top Challenges of Bringing Your Grocery Store Online

-Here are some of the major hurdles small grocery stores face when taking their stores online.
+Here are some of the most common mistakes grocery stores make when taking their business online — and how to avoid them.

-Sometimes, when brick-and-mortar businesses want to go online, they see it as an “add-on” service — so instead of updating their whole system, they end up using their existing point of sale (POS) system to run the store, then paying for a separate e-commerce platform to manage online sales.
+Sometimes, when brick-and-mortar businesses want to go online, they see it as an “add-on” service.
+Instead of updating their whole system, they use their existing point of sale (POS) system to run the store, then pay for a separate e-commerce platform to manage online sales.

 But while this approach might seem easier on the surface, it has major drawbacks.
 Here are some of the biggest issues that arise when using multiple systems to offer online sales:

-- If multiple systems don’t share inventory information, it can lead to inaccurate product information and stock levels, which can create headaches for customers and staff.
+- If multiple systems don’t share inventory information, it can lead to inaccurate product information and stock levels, which creates headaches for customers and staff.

 - Having a standalone service to manage your online store creates a separate online entity, watering down your chance to show up higher in local search results.